 This course will guide participants through a process of designing online instruction for adult learners, applicable for a variety of content areas and settings.
 Building upon a research-based instructional design model, participants will plan online learning experiences that combine pedagogy, organization, design, and technology.
 Participants will be able to design media-enhanced, engaging online activities and assess learning.
 (3 credits)

-ED.880.625 Online Education Administration and Evaluation
+ED.880.624 Evaluation and Research in Education